Mentoring has been around for thousands of years. Mentor Coaching is the latest form of this powerful guidance system.

-- Significant expertise in their chosen field of mentoring.
+- Relatable experience in their chosen field of mentoring.

-- A burning passion to share their wisdom.
+- A burning passion to share their wisdom but not give advice.

 Lastly, the best Mentor Coaches are those who are protégés at the same time.
 Having your own mentor enhances all the relationships in your life.